atef-arfaoui/atef-arfaoui.github.io/_posts/2022-04-29-mock-tests.markdown

 tags: [python, pytest, unit-tests]
 ---
 When I first started writing unit tests in my early career, I thought it's boring task and tried to avoid them.
-I think unit tests should never be ignored and it's better to start write them before it's too late :) Once you get used to them and use the right tools it will be really enjoyable task.
+I think unit tests should never be ignored and it's better to start writiing them before it's too late :) Once you get used to them and use the right tools it will be really enjoyable task.

 One of the struggles to write unit tests is mocking functions; changing the behavior of external calls, dependencies, database connections, etc.
 So, I decided to write a blog series about unit testing and start with mocking functions.

-Let's start with a simple example: Write a script that interacts with AWS S3; it checks if there are dev buckets (check if any bucket starts with "dev-")
+Let's start with a simple example: A script that interacts with AWS S3 - It checks if there are dev buckets (dev buckets start with "dev-")

-### files structure
+### Files structure
 ```bash

 ├── main.py